Chemische Fabrik Kalk: Acquisition by Salzdetfurth AG and factory closing (1945–1993)

 In August 1945, only three months after the end of the war the Chemische Fabrik Kalk began to produce burnt lime for the purpose of bartering.
 Workers returning from war captivity cannibalized some sections of the plant to repair other sections.
 Some equipment and tools that were removed from the factory before the bombing raids were returned.
 In March 1946, the production of ammonium sulfate resumed.
-In 1947, large parts of the factory were rebuilt and in the summer of 1948 production of susperphosphate in September 1948, production of Kampdünger resumed.
+In 1947, large parts of the factory were rebuilt and in the summer of 1948 production of superphosphate in September 1948, production of Kampdünger resumed.
 As potash was added to the Kampdünger it was sold as KAMPKA-Dünger (the ending KA standing for Kalisalz, the German word for potash).
 In 1950, the production of the company had reached the old pre-war production level and the company had a market share of 20 percent of the German market for sodium carbonate, although it decreased to 13 percent one year later.
 During this time the management again considered a move of the factory from Kalk to Godorf, but after a study concluded that a moving the factory would be more costly than staying in Kalk the already purchased land in Godorf was sold.
 In 1952, the Salzdetfurth AG acquired a 25 percent share of Chemische Fabrik Kalk and increased the share to 75 percent in 1957.

 At the centennial anniversary of the founding of the company on 1 November 1958, the company employed 1820 workers and 549 salaried professionals.
 A new production facility for phosphates was opened in 1960.
 In the same year, the factory produced 417000 MT of KAMPKA fertilizer and 170000 MT of sodium carbonate.
 In 1960, the Salzdetfurth AG acquired the remaining 25 percent of Chemische Fabrik Kalk.
 After the takeover the Salzdetfurth AG began to modernize the production facilities and build for example a new, 120 m tall chimney that helped alleviate the odor pollution from sulfurous exhaust fumes.
 In the mid 1960s, the fillings and loading plants were converted to fully automated operation.
 Despite these modernizations the factory equipment, in particular the sodium carbonate production facilities were outdated.
 The company also lacked new products that would have allowed the company to enter new markets.